 * * *

-- This is a description of St. Mary’s on Grand (pictured).
+- This is a description of St. Mary’s on Grand (pictured), which was built for the Irish.
 I presume Mary was buried in one of New York City’s potter’s fields or pauper’s graveyards, where no names were recorded and there were no grave monuments.

 - Boys were usually apprenticed as riggers at age 10 or 11.